-Many people have asked us “is federalism a workable solution for Scotland?”.
-Federalism has been discussed for several years and now, with the Scottish Labour Party suggesting it as an alternative to independence, it needs to be considered.
+Federalism or near Federalism was offered by Gordon Brown in 2014 (someone else who has no power to implement what he is offering) and has been discussed for several years and now, with the Scottish Labour Party suggesting it as an alternative to independence, so Federalism is the expected offer should any convention ever exist (which is in itself is doubtful).
 We researched the facts and we found the following:

 Federalism requires the agreement of all member-states of the UK, it cannot be implemented by Scotland alone.
 With a Conservative majority in Westminster that does not back Federalism, such an agreement is highly-unlikely.
 It’s also worth considering that under Federalism, Scotland’s political power would still be limited by a central government outside of Scotland.
 Therefore, many Scottish voters would not consider it as an alternative to independence.